While companies are still using strategies like SMS integration and email marketing, video has gained an immense amount of popularity recently.

-If your sales team’s pipeline is feeling stuck because of social distancing and shelter in place orders, it’s time to roll out a strategy for your team to use video for sales.
+If your sales team’s pipeline is feeling stuck or your team just simply isn’t booking enough meetings it’s time to roll out a strategy for your team to use video for sales.

-That means the methods your sales reps use to sell and attract new business or take the buyers through the sales funnel, will be affected indefinitely.
+That means the methods your sales reps use to sell and attract new business or take the buyers through the sales funnel, are affected.
 Now is the time for sales leaders to empower their team to use personalized sales video messaging to keep their sales pipeline full.

 Here are five reasons your sellers should use video for sales now.

 Without a doubt, these are unprecedented times.
 Sales reps can’t leave their homes so they’re forced to find new ways to keep their selling activity productive.
 Creating sales video messages to send to specific clients or put in your email signature allows your reps to virtually connect with prospects and customers, without physically meeting with them.